atreya221/opencv/README.md

-# A clone of Teachable Machine
+# A Simple Teachable Machine

-Follow the instructions in requirements.txt
+To setup the environment for the project :

+1. Navigate to the project directory and run the command python setup.py or (python3 setup.py) depending on your default python path.

+2.